 This gluten-free breakfast sandwich has traditional breakfast ingredients of eggs and Canadian bacon on a gluten-free English Muffin.
 Add a maple dijonnaise to give it a sweet and tangy kick.
 It can easily be made ahead and frozen for an quick, grab and go breakfast.

-Be sure to check out more of my gluten-free breakfast recipes including
+Be sure to check out more of my gluten-free breakfast recipes including my gluten-free breakfast sandwich with feta and pesto and my sweet and salty bacon, cheddar and jam breakfast sandwich.

 The Best Gluten-Free English Muffins